 Private Study Carrels

-The library has three photocopiers.
-All are operated by pre-valued debit cards.
-One also has coin operation.
-The research centre and online research terminals are served by printers that operate using this same system.
+The library has one photocopier that is operated by coin or pre-valued debit cards.
 These cards may be purchased at the circulation desk.

 If an old card is returned for recycling at the time of purchase, a $1 discount will be given.